Jordan Holsgrove: Celta

 On 10 September 2020, Holsgrove signed a permanent two-year contract with La Liga side RC Celta de Vigo, being initially assigned to the reserves also in the third division.
 After impressing with the B-side, he made his first team debut on 5 January 2021; after replacing Lautaro De León in the 81st minute, he scored his side's second in a 2–5 Copa del Rey away loss against UD Ibiza.

 Holsgrove made his debut in the Spanish top tier on 8 January 2021, replacing Miguel Baeza at half-time in a 0–4 home loss against Villarreal CF.

 Paços de Ferreira

 On 27 June 2022, Paços de Ferreira announced the signing of Holsgrove.
 On 27 July 2023, Holsgrove announced his departure from Paços de Ferreira.

 Olympiacos

 On 28 July 2023, Olympiacos announced the signing of Holsgrove, with his immediate loan out to Estoril.

 International career

 He was part of the Scotland under-20 team that won bronze medal at 2017 Toulon Tournament, the nations first ever medal at the competition.

 Personal life

 Holsgrove hails from a family of footballers.
-His father Paul was also a midfielder, while his uncle Lee and his grandfather John were both defenders.
+His English-born father Paul was also a midfielder, while his uncle Lee and his grandfather John were both defenders.